Azure/CanadaPubSecALZ/docs/onboarding/azure-devops-pipelines.md

         ```

     1. Create subdirectory: `hub-azfw` (i.e. `./config/networking/CanadaESLZ-main/hub-azfw`)
-    1. Create JSON parameters file with name `hub-network.parameters.json` (any name can be used) in directory created on step 4 (i.e. `./config/networking/CanadaESLZ-main/hub-azfw/hub-network.json`).
+    1. Create JSON parameters file with name `hub-network.parameters.json` (any name can be used) in the directory (i.e. `./config/networking/CanadaESLZ-main/hub-azfw/hub-network.json`).
     1. Define deployment parameters based on example below.

         * Set valid contact information for the Azure Service Health Alerts: email and phone number.